raahii/kutt-go/README.md

-This is a a Go wrapper for [the API](https://github.com/thedevs-network/kutt).
+This is a Go wrapper for [the API](https://github.com/thedevs-network/kutt).
 To get shorter url, you need to signup at [Kutt.it](https://kutt.it/login) and obtain API key from settings.

 ```
 $ go get -u github.com/raahii/kutt-go